abtion/guidelines/project_management/sla.md

 # SLA

-An SLA gives clients peace of mind, ensuring their solution is fully managed.
+An SLA (Service Level Agreement) gives clients peace of mind, ensuring their solution is fully managed.
 In short, we handle updates, monitoring, and proactively address issues

 ## Maintenance window goal